stefclaus/stefclaus.github.io/_posts/2019-09-14-javascript_fundamentals_scope_and_hoisting.markdown

 During the compliation phase, JavaScript ignores all function invocation and just stores everything in memory.
 Then in the execution phase, Javascript moves throught the functions stored in memory and invokes them.
 This is what hoising is--it can sort of feel like JavaScript is 'hoisting' all variable declartaions to the top of our code  (even though that's not excatly what is happening.)

-With var, is that JavaScript will allow you to reference variables before they've been initalized.
+With var, JavaScript will allow you to reference variables before they've been initalized.
 (We don't see that issue with const and let).

 Consider the below code, taken from an example from the Flatiron curriculum.